 EC miffed at NITI Aayog VC's remarks against NYAY

-New Delhi, Apr 5: The Election Commission Friday expressed "displeasure" over NITI Aayog vice chairman Rajiv Kumar's remarks against the Congress' proposed NYAY scheme.
+New Delhi, Apr 5: The Election Commission (EC) Friday expressed "displeasure" over NITI Aayog vice chairman Rajiv Kumar's remarks against the Congress' proposed Nyuntam Aay Yojna (NYAY) scheme.

 In a communication sent to Kumar, the EC asked him to be cautious in future while making statements.
 On March 27, the poll panel had sought Kumar's response on his remarks in which he had attacked the Congress over its minimum income guarantee promise.